-At Southern Living Windows, we feel the more informed a homeowner is, the better choices they will make when choosing a replacement window contractor here in the Dallas-Fort Worth metroplex.
+At Southern Windows and Doors, we feel the more informed a homeowner is, the better choices they will make when choosing a replacement window contractor here in the Dallas-Fort Worth metroplex.
 Here are some common terms you may find in your search for new home windows.

 Aluminum- The old standard, commonly found in Texas homes since the 1950’s.
 Aluminum frames are nice because they do not rust and are lightweight.
 On the downside, aluminum is a great conductor of heat and cold thus makes for a very bad insulator as window frame material.
 Possible condensation and transfer of Texas heat and cold from the outside to the inside of the home.